 The SMU program prepares students to be creative by providing a solid background in fundamentals of science and engineering without compromising the practical aspects of mechanical engineering.
 Essential entrepreneurial know-how, interpersonal skills and an understanding of the importance of lifelong learning complement the educational experience of SMU students.
 The program stimulates professional and social leadership by providing, among others, opportunities for students to participate in the SMU student section of the American Society of Mechanical Engineers.

 Graduate Degrees.
 The Mechanical Engineering Department offers the following graduate degrees:

-Master of Science in Mechanical Engineering Master of Science (Major in Manufacturing Systems Management) Master of Science (Major in Packaging of Electronic and Optical Devices) Doctor of Philosophy (Major in Mechanical Engineering)
+Master of Science in Mechanical Engineering Master of Science (Major in Manufacturing Systems Management) Doctor of Philosophy (Major in Mechanical Engineering)

 Master of Science in Mechanical Engineering